 Scott Wilkinson has been a student of music and physics throughout his life.
 A professional musician for 40 years, he has played tuba, euphonium, trombone, recorders, and other wind instruments in such diverse ensembles as the Los Angeles Chamber Orchestra, I Cantori, Philharmonia Baroque Orchestra, the Flying Karamazov Brothers, and Rakia, a Balkan brass band.
 He is a specialist in Medieval, Renaissance, and Baroque music, and as the character Bartolomeo Tromboncino, he played sackbut in the Queen's Band at the Renaissance Pleasure Faire in Southern and Northern California for 20 years.

 Scott also plays a wide variety of ethnic wind instruments, such as ocarina and didgeridoo, and has recorded two albums with his avant-garde world-music trio, Many Axes.
 He also engineered and played all wind instruments on Living Through History, the sixth album by his wife, singer-songwriter Joanna Cazden.
-He can be heard playing Tibetan temple horn, alphorn, and shofar on the soundtrack of the movie Gladiator as well as conch-shell trumpet on the soundtrack of White Squall.
+He can be heard playing Tibetan temple horn, alphorn, and shofar on the soundtrack of the movie Gladiator as well as conch-shell trumpet on the soundtrack of White Squall and The Meg.
 He has the honor of blowing the shofar during the Jewish High Holidays for the Sholem Community in Los Angeles; go to sholem.org for more.

 Scott also appears as a regular guest on The Tech Guy radio show with host Leo Laporte.
 Go to techguylabs.com to find a radio station near you that carries the show, or listen and watch live at live.twit.tv; Scott is normally on just after the news at 11:30 AM Pacific time on Saturdays.